Explore the world of jawed vertebrates through a dogfish shark dissection!

 A dogfish shark dissection will also allow you to learn more about this animal's urinary tract, rectal gland, and large and small intestine/spiral valve.
 Dissecting a dogfish shark will also encourage an understanding of how the shark gets its buoyancy.

 Please note that the tail of the dogfish shark dissection specimens is partially cut through and folded over to facilitate injection and shipping.
-Occasionally specimens may be 1-2" shorter than specified due to limited product availability.
+Specimens vary in size from 18-22" based on availability.

 Note: Dogfish shark specimens are initially preserved with a formaldehyde solution, the best animal tissue fixative.
 The formaldehyde is then displaced first with water and finally with a glycol solution to produce a moist, low-fume specimen which will not decay over time.